anthonysharpy/theta-surface/readme.md

 Rust tool for fetching Bitcoin market option data, fitting a volatility surface and generating graphs showing the implied volatility against strike price.

 The purpose of this is to demonstrate the implementation of complex market-based mathematics and algorithms in a clear and structured way.
-It is not meant to be the fastest or most efficient implementation by any means.
+It is not necessarily meant to be the fastest or most efficient implementation.
 For an example of fast low-latency programming, see https://github.com/anthonysharpy/nanofill.

 ## Usage